-- Softboards– The beginner surfboard buyers guide shows these are the most suitable for beginners since they are affordable and safer.
+- Soft Top Surfboards– The beginner surfboard buyers guide shows these are the most suitable for beginners since they are affordable and safer.
 They have soft and rounded fins which minimize the chances of cutting yourself when surfing.

-The beginner surfboard buyers guide helps you find out that the best surfboards for beginners are soft boards.
-It is easier to learn on a larger board as a board that is too small simply won’t work.
+Finally, the beginner surfboard buyers guide helps you buy beginner surfboards and find out that the best surfboards for beginners are soft boards.
+It is easier to learn on longboard surfboards soft surfboards as a board that is too small simply won’t work.

 E-mail Link: email@example.com